Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Materials:

-Printed clues tied to artworks or art-related trivia
+• Printed clues tied to artworks or art trivia

 Pro tips:

-Partner with local artists who can guide short activities at certain stops.
+• Partner with local artists who can guide short activities at stops.

-Create a theme for the artwork (e.g., "Our company’s future") to tie it back to workplace culture.
+• Create a theme for the artwork tied to your company culture.

-Have a final gallery-style exhibit where teams showcase what they created.
+• Host a final gallery-style exhibit where teams showcase their creations.

 14. Mystery Foodie Hunt

-Turn your city into a gourmet playground.
-Each team follows clues that lead to different restaurants, cafés, or food trucks.
-At every stop, they sample a dish and complete a fun culinary challenge—like guessing ingredients, plating their own dish, or capturing the “best food photo.”
-By the end, they’ve shared an entire progressive meal together.
+Each clue leads to a different restaurant, café, or food truck.
+At every stop, teams sample a dish and complete a culinary challenge—guessing ingredients, plating their own dish, or capturing the best food photo.
+By the end, they've shared a progressive meal together.

-Difficulty: ★★★★☆ (logistics-heavy with reservations and dietary accommodations)
+Difficulty: ★★★★☆ (logistics-heavy with reservations and dietary planning)

 Materials: